gouri-jami/gouri-jami/README.md

 - 👋 Hi, I’m @gouri-jami
-- 👀 I’m interested in ...web development,spftware
+- 👀 I’m interested in ...web development,software
 - 🌱 I’m currently learning ...html,css
 - 💞️ I’m looking to collaborate on ...Make a repository on Github profile
 - 📫 How to reach me ...